-While Janai Jewellery stocks some of the most stunning diamonds out there, such as the passion8 diamond and argyle diamond, nothing quite stands out more than a stunning pink diamond.
+While Janai Jewellery stocks some of the most stunning diamonds out there, such as the Double S Diamonds and argyle diamond, nothing quite stands out more than a stunning pink diamond.
 They are amongst the rarest and most prized of all the coloured diamonds, not only here at Janai Jewellery, but also globally.
 And for good reason.
 Pink diamonds buck the conventional trend of traditional white diamonds and come in a wondrous array of varying pink hues.
 To this day, the science on just how a diamond ends up pink is cloudy at best but in technical terms they’re most likely caused by a lattice deformation, which sounds peculiar but its what is currently known to produce these wonderful colours.
 Although modern science has its theories, the mystery and allure of a beautiful pink diamond only adds to its reputation.
 Naturally, pink diamonds can be rather pricey, but at Janai Jewellery, we will work with you for the best possible solution when acquiring a gorgeous pink diamond.
 Be it for an engagement ring, a wedding ring, or a custom piece of other jewellery, our team of expert jewellers will talk you through all the available options when it comes to pink diamonds.

 GIA certified diamonds

 Over 35 years industry